Omedia/drupalmcp.io/src/content/docs/en/mcp-server/connect-to-llms.md

 If you're using MCP clients that support HTTP, you can point them directly to your Drupal site URL — assuming you've [set up and configured the MCP server module](/en/mcp-server/setup-configure/) as described earlier.

-All examples below use the STDIO transport, which means you’ll need [our binary](/en/developers/stdio-binary/).
+All the STDIO transport examples below require [our binary](/en/developers/stdio-binary/).
 Don’t worry — it’s fully dockerized, so in most cases, you won’t even notice it running.

 Here’s the general config object used to add a Drupal MCP server for various LLM clients.